Justin322322/RAINBOWPAWZ/README.md

 ### Database Schema (ERD)

 The Rainbow Paws application uses a comprehensive MySQL database schema designed to handle all aspects of pet memorial services.
+The database has been optimized and cleaned of any corrupted data.
 Below is the Entity Relationship Diagram showing the complete database structure:

 ```mermaid
 erDiagram